Ombuds FAQs

 What happens to records about my visit?

-As a matter of policy, the Ombuds takes few if any notes about visitor interactions.
+As a matter of policy, the Ombuds takes few if any notes during visitor interactions.
 Any notes that are taken as memory aids are shredded when the matter is resolved or within a short period of inactivity.
 The Ombuds does not retain any information that would identify the individuals who availed themselves of the office.

 What makes the Ombuds different from other resources at PC?

-The Ombuds Office also provides a very strict promise of confidentiality, which allows you to have off-the-record conversations about highly sensitive concerns.
+The Ombuds office is situated outside of the management structure at PC, and is not operationally connected to any other office.
+This allows the office to function independently and impartially.
+The office provides a strict promise of confidentiality, which allows you to have off-the-record conversations about highly sensitive concerns.